IBM/predict-opioid-prescribers/README.md

 > Note: if you would prefer to skip the remaining Watson Studio set-up steps and just follow along by viewing the completed Notebook, simply:
 > * View the completed [notebook](https://dataplatform.ibm.com/analytics/notebooks/c32975c1-3994-42cc-8e2d-3f579ceebf63/view?access_token=cdb14a077ed4746b09b1dbaa05aee70133589f001dbb7582ba4e7fcfdd73a905) and its outputs, as is.
 > * While viewing the notebook, you can optionally download it to store for future use.
-> * When complete, continue this code pattern by jumping ahead to the [Analyze the data in Watson Analytics](#analyze-the-data-in-watson-analytics) section.
+> * When complete, continue this code pattern by jumping ahead to the [Analyze and Predict the data](#analyze-and-predict-the-data) section.

 ### 2. Create a new Watson Studio project